CodeonWheels-GR/COW-Documentation/docs/react/components.md

 title: What Are Components?
 ---

+**** Image of a breakdown of components similar to. https://www.techdiagonal.com/wp-content/uploads/2019/08/React-components-blog-image.jpg ****

 Components at their core are just functions.
 They are reusable pieces of code that represent a part of an overall user interface.

 ## Issue With Building a Non-Component Based Site